Retirement Living Hub

 Mindful Morning Routine

-Start your day with intention and awareness.
-Instead of rushing, bring mindfulness to your first activities.
+I love to start my day with intention and awareness.
+Instead of rushing, I bring mindfulness to my first activities.

-• Awakening: Before getting out of bed, notice the sensations of your body resting, the sounds around you.
-Take a few deep, conscious breaths.
+• Awakening: Before getting out of bed, I notice the sensations of my body resting, the sounds around me here in Florida.
+I take a few deep, conscious breaths.

-• First Sips: Savor your morning tea or coffee.
-Feel the warmth of the mug, notice the aroma, taste each sip.
+• First Sips: I savor my morning coffee.
+I feel the warmth of the mug, notice the aroma, taste each sip.
+It’s a simple pleasure I’ve learned to truly appreciate.

-• Dressing: Pay attention to the feeling of clothing on your skin, the simple movements of getting ready.
+• Dressing: I pay attention to the feeling of clothing on my skin, the simple movements of getting ready.

 Mindful Chores and Activities